sophcho/Dolgorae-Bot-in-JS/README.md

 # Dolgorae

-Dolgorae Bot is a discord bot written in JS ([previously in Python](https://github.com/sophiayjcho/dolgorae-bot) until Discord.py announced they were no longer updating it) for League of Legends players and servers to use!
+Dolgorae Bot is a discord bot written in JS ([previously in Python](https://github.com/sophiayjcho/dolgorae-bot) until Discord.py announced they were no longer updating it) for League servers to use!

 ## Features